GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The purpose of computing is insight, not numbers.
+Debugging time increases as a square of the program’s size.

-~ Richard Hamming
+~ Chris Wenham
 <pre>

 </pre>